Renovated VOLAR barracks designed with Soldiers in mind

 |Downloads:

-This work, Renovated VOLAR barracks designed with Soldiers in mind [Image 2 of 2], by Randy Cephus, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Renovated VOLAR barracks designed with Soldiers in mind, by Randy Cephus, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT